Explorer

 Joint control

-In another terminal, launch the explorer_joint.launch.py file from the ros2_control_explorer package to start the robot controller and RVIZ:
+In the container, launch the joint_control.launch.py file from the explorer_bringup package to start the robot controller and RVIZ.

 Tip

-If you don’t want to launch RVIZ, add gui:=false when launching explorer_joint
+If you don’t want to launch RVIZ and don’t show gazebo GUI, add gui:=false when launching joint_control

 To control the robot, you can use the GUI :